facebook/prophet/README.md

 Make sure compilers (gcc, g++, build-essential) and Python development tools (python-dev, python3-dev) are installed.
 In Red Hat systems, install the packages gcc64 and gcc64-c++.
 If you are using a VM, be aware that you will need at least 4GB of memory to install prophet, and at least 2GB of memory to use prophet.

 ## Changelog

+### Version 1.0 (2021.03.28)

+- Python package name changed from fbprophet to prophet
+- Fixed R Windows build issues to get latest version back on CRAN
+- Improvements in serialization, holidays, and R timezone handling
+- Plotting improvements

+### Version 0.7 (2020.09.05)

+- Built-in json serialization
+- Added "flat" growth option
+- Bugfixes related to `holidays` and `pandas`
+- Plotting improvements
+- Improvements in cross validation, such as parallelization and directly specifying cutoffs

 ### Version 0.6 (2020.03.03)